 It’s another normal day at your childcare facility or school.
-Parents hug their kids goodbye and hope that everything goes well while they’re at work or out for the day.
-In contrast, when the kids stay with grandma for the weekend, the parents get regular updates throughout the day, but the work days are long without their little ones.
+Parents hug their kids goodbye.
+And they hope that everything goes well while they’re at work or out for the day.
+In contrast, when the kids stay with grandma for the weekend, the parents get regular updates throughout the day.
+The work days are long without their little ones.

-Technology is helping to bridge this gap of time and provide peace of mind for families by engaging them in their child’s early development even while parents are at work.
-This opens doors for parents to talk with their children after school about the activities they enjoyed and provide learning moments and engagement opportunities for any trouble spots the teachers mentioned.
+This opens doors for parents to talk with their children after school about the activities they enjoyed.
+And parents can provide learning moments and engagement opportunities for any trouble spots the teachers mentioned.

-Here are 5 ways technology engages families in childcare:
+Here are five ways technology engages families in childcare.

-To maximize your childcare facilityu2019s engagement with families, implement a childcare management software like iCare Child Care Software. iCare builds customer loyalty, helps facilitate education and simplifies administration for facility managers.
+To maximize your childcare facility’s engagement with families, implement childcare management software. iCare builds customer loyalty, helps facilitate education and simplifies administration for facility managers.

 Schedule a demo today to learn more about how childcare software builds engagement with parents.